alire-project/alire/testsuite/README.md

 - `docker-wrapper`: run in a pristine docker Ubuntu image in shared build mode.

 # Environment variables
-The following variables can be used to modify test/testsuite behavior.
+The following variables can be used to modify testsuite behavior.

 For `ALIRE_DISABLE_*` variables, their mere existence activates their function, no matter their value, or lack of one.